newfies-dialer/newfies-dialer/docs/source/user-guide-doc/admin_panel.rst

 Call Request
 ~~~~~~~~~~~~

-Call Request list will be displayed from following URL.
-You can add new call request
+The call request list will be displayed from the following URL.
+You can add a
-by clicking ``Add Call Request``.
-Also from call request list, click on the
+new call request by clicking ``Add Call Request``.
+Also from the call request list,
-request that you want to update.
+click on the request to update.

 **URL**: